Getting Off the Pill: Addressing Progesterone Deficiency with Bioidentical Hormones

 daniel garcia

-Are you thinking about stopping hormonal birth control?
 If so, you're not alone.
-Many women decide to stop taking birth control pills for various reasons, like to conceive a baby, to avoid side effects, or to let their bodies regulate their hormones naturally.
+Many women decide to stop taking birth control pills for various reasons—whether to conceive, to avoid side effects, or simply to let their bodies regulate hormones naturally.

 Progesterone vs. Progestin